-Enrollment for 2022-23 classes is now open.
+Enrollment for 2023-24 classes is now open!
 Start your journey to a great career with a personal tour and visit to EBI.
 To schedule: call 859.640.1763 or Admissions@buildersnky.com

-The BIA-NKY Enzweiler Building Institute (EBI) is the longest running and one of the largest post-secondary training programs under the auspices of the National Association of Home Builders.
-The Program began in 1967 and continues to provide a well-trained workforce for the local construction industry.
+The BIA-NKY Enzweiler Building Institute (EBI) is the longest running post-secondary trades training schools under the auspices of the National Association of Home Builders.
+The Program began in 1967 and continues to provide a well-trained skilled-trades workforce for the local construction industry.
 Many of our region’s most successful construction businesses are owned and operated by EBI graduates.

 EBI’s oldest program, carpentry is a two-year curriculum.
 Assignments are updated annually to address the needs of today’s construction employers.
 Often, assignments are completed in conjunction with local non-profit organizations to provide students with actual time in the field to further hone their skills.